agrawalrahul037/my-daily-study/quick-view.md

   ]
  };

-//Here babel-loader is used to load our JSX/JavaScript files and css-loader is used to load and bundle all of the CSS files <br>
+Here babel-loader is used to load our JSX/JavaScript files and css-loader is used to load and bundle all of the CSS files <br>
-// into one file and style-loader will add all of the styles inside the style tag of the document.
+into one file and style-loader will add all of the styles inside the style tag of the document.
 ```javascript
 npm install css-loader style-loader --save-dev
 ```

-// Create an App.js file inside the components folder of the src folder with the following contents inside of it.
+Create an App.js file inside the components folder of the src folder with the following contents inside of it.
 ```javascript
 import React, { Component } from "react";
 import '../styles/App.css';